vHotsuliak/ClinicPetWebDB/README.md

 Purpose
 --------------------------------------------------------------------
-Understand how to use memory storage and database( JDBC and Hibernate).
+Understand how to use memory storage and database(JDBC and Hibernate connection).
 Make it so that the transition from one implementation to the other does not cause errors.